Zach Sudfeld

-Early years
+Early life

 Sudfeld attended Modesto Christian High School in Modesto, California.
 Sudfeld was named to the first-team all-state as a tight end.
 He also earned the first-team all-district and all-league honors in high school.
-His younger brother, Nate, is a quarterback for the Detroit Lions.

 Professional career

 New England Patriots

 On May 3, 2013, Sudfeld signed with the New England Patriots.
 Sudfeld's size and catching ability led at least one Patriots reporter to call Sudfeld a "baby Gronk," referring to New England Patriots tight end Rob Gronkowski.
 During the Patriots' second preseason game, against the Tampa Bay Buccaneers, Sudfeld scored on a two-point conversion from Tom Brady and on a 22-yard touchdown from Ryan Mallett.
 On October 3, 2013, Sudfeld was released from the Patriots, after lackluster performances, where Sudfeld made no receptions.

 New York Jets

 Sudfeld was claimed off waivers by the New York Jets on October 4, 2013.
 He caught 5 passes for 63 yards on the season.
 Sudfeld suffered an anterior cruciate ligament injury in minicamp and was waived on June 15, 2015.
 He cleared waivers a day later and was placed on the injured reserve list.
 On September 3, 2016, Sudfeld was released by the Jets as part of final roster cuts.